 We all know the rule of thumb when it comes to sunscreen: Wear it all day, every day.
 However, that being said, the topic of wearing sunscreen with makeup is not so cut and dry, as it brings up a series of questions and concerns.
 What level of protection do you really need?
 Should you reapply?
 Is SPF in foundation enough?
+Should I apply my sunscreen under my makeup?
 We could go on and on, right?
 Here to help us practice safe-sun (and settle our burning curiosity!) is New York City-based dermatologist, Dr. Bruce Katz of Juva Skin.

 Hey!
 Your makeup already has SPF in it, so that should have you covered, right?
 Wrong.
 “Don’t rely on makeup for the best source of SPF as it’s notoriously unreliable in terms of the level of protection.
 Plus, makeup isn’t always applied evenly and comes off easily — thus, decreasing optimal coverage.
 You want to wear sunscreen underneath your cosmetics and it actually provides a better base for your makeup application,” says Dr. Katz.

 He also recommends waiting a few minutes before applying your foundation, so as to allow your sun protection to set and really penetrate the skin!